-The book is available to purchase on Daraja Press’ website at a discounted price or to download on a Pay What You Can (PWYC) basis.
+The book is available to purchase on the TNI web shop and also available on Daraja Press’ website at a discounted price or to download on a Pay What You Can (PWYC) basis.

 Edited by Jade Saab, a Lebanese/Canadian Researcher at the University of Glasgow, the contributors include Azza Mustafa and Sara Abbas (on Sudan); Hamza Hamouchene and Selma Oumari (on Algeria); Zeidon Alkinani (on Iraq); Jade Saab and Joey Ayoub (on Lebanon); and Frieda Afary (on Iran).
 Introduction - Jade Saab

 Insightful, timely analysis of the uprisings in Sudan, Algeria, Lebanon, Iraq and Iran.
 The book … demonstrates that the uprisings…carry the unyielding spirit of people's resistance and struggle against both imperialism and local oppressive regimes.— Haifa Zangana, Iraqi novelist, author, artist, and political activist.
 Author of Dreaming of Bagdad

 Whereas there is a plethora of books on the 2011 [Arab Spring] upsurge, this book is the only comprehensive overview of the second wave of revolt, which is here analysed from the standpoint of the popular struggle. —Gilbert Achcar, Professor at SOAS, University of London, author of The People Want: A Radical Exploration of the arab Uprising